-- A=90-100; B=80-89; C=70-79; D=60-69; F=Below 60 - Grading Philosophy: - A=Outstanding work that would serve as an example of the highest quality; - B=Good to excellent work that exceeds requirements; - C=Satisfactory work that adequately meets requirements; - D=Barely satisfies minimum requirement and is below average quality; - F=Unsatisfactory work that does not meet minimum requirements.
+- A=90-100: B=80-89: C=70-79: D=60-69: F=Below 60 - Grading Philosophy: - A=Outstanding work that would serve as an example of the highest quality; - B=Good to excellent work that exceeds requirements; - C=Satisfactory work that adequately meets requirements; - D=Barely satisfies minimum requirement and is below average quality; - F=Unsatisfactory work that does not meet minimum requirements.

 Students will be graded on a 100-point scale for each assignment.
 The assignments typically will be in the form of photo assignments, which will be then submitted via school dropbox.
 The number of assignments can vary, but will include at least one Premiere video submission, a portfolio submission, and one or more on campus, same day, shoots.
-There will also possibly be a WRITTEN, IN CLASS, exam.